 Spring heralds the promise of new beginnings and fresh starts.
 It provides the impetus to reflect and ask how can we be happier, freer and more fulfilled.
 The achievement of these and more are usually not done through being and having more, but rather with less.

 As we strip away the excess and clutter, we have more space, mentally, emotionally and physically, to live the life we are meant to live.
-By living more simply but fully, we will make space for what’s most essential to our happiness and that bring us the most value.
+By living more simply but fully, we will make space for what’s most essential to our happiness and that brings us the most value.

 1. Focus on the essentials.